 Anthony Zelig (Vice President/Production Manager) has been involved with Coronado Playhouse since 2017, starting as the light board operator for James and The Giant Peach and quickly committing to CPH as the Resident Lighting Tech.
 He did the lighting design for A Man of No Importance (Aubrey Nomination), Follies in Concert, Joseph and the Amazing Technicolor Dreamcoat, Bare in Concert, The Winter’s Tale and Mamma Mia!
 (Aubrey Award).
 Anthony joined the Board in 2018 as Secretary and several months later took on the roles of Resident Producer and Production Manager.

 Lenelle Wylie (Secretary) is a newly elected board member at Coronado Playhouse.
 Lenelle is a San Diego native and lives in La Mesa with her husband and two daughters.
 She teaches biology and coaches the water polo/swim teams at her alma mater, Helix Charter High School.

 She is lucky to have performed at Coronado Playhouse in Little Shop of Horrors, Joseph and the Amazing Technicolor Dreamcoat and in two cabarets.
 Lenelle adores the Playhouse and truly values the experience we provide for both patrons and actors and is looking forward to serving this artistic community as a board member.

-Barron Henzel (Member/Past President) has worked at Coronado Playhouse since the late 1990s.
+Barron Henzel (Member/President Emeritus) has worked at Coronado Playhouse since the late 1990s.
 His first role was in Pump Boys and Dinettes.
 Since then, he has held several roles at the Playhouse.
 He produced A Chorus Line and co-produced Sugar, Thoroughly Modern Millie, Sherlock Holmes: The Final Adventure (Aubrey), TBLWIT (Aubrey), The Drowsy Chaperone (Aubrey), Cinderella (Aubrey) and The IT Girl, all at Coronado Playhouse.
 He designed and built many of the sets seen on our stage.
 He has also designed many of the visual communications including show graphics, posters and postcards for our shows over the last five years.

 Favorite CPH acting credits include: A Little Night Music, Frog and Toad (Aubrey), Sleeping Beauty, Pageant, Much Ado About Nothing, Pump Boys and Angels Among Us.